Yoon-1023/Yoon-1023.github.io/Courses/Methods_in_Applied_Math/Fokas.md

 permalink: /courses/fokas/
 ---

+# Fokas Method for IBVPs of Heat Equations

 **Supervisor**: [Prof. Jean-Luc Thiffeault](https://people.math.wisc.edu/~thiffeault/), Chair, Department of Mathematics, UW-Madison

 In this project, I explore solutions to various Initial Boundary Value Problems (IBVPs) for the heat equation using the [Fokas method (unified transform method)](https://en.wikipedia.org/wiki/Fokas_method).
 In the first example, I address a problem on the half-line with a general Robin boundary condition and a general initial condition.
 I derive the solution in the [Ehrenpreis's form](https://en.wikipedia.org/wiki/Ehrenpreis%27s_fundamental_principle) and prove its validity, excluding the straightforward verification of uniqueness.
 Additionally, I provide a comparison between the Fokas method and the classical image method, highlighting key differences and advantages.
 In the second example, I examine a finite interval with general Dirichlet boundary conditions and a general initial condition.
 Here, I derive a solution in the same form and retrieve the traditional series solution using the Half-Residue Theorem.